grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 > Only available in Grafana 11.3+.

-Enables the use of managed service accounts for plugin authentication.
+Set to `true` to enable the use of managed service accounts for plugin authentication.
+Default is `false`.

 > **Limitations:**
 > This feature currently **only supports single-organization deployments**.